WorldWideWebster/github.io/Projects/iot_temp_probe/design.md

 #### Key Features:
 - **RTOS Foundation**: Built on FreeRTOS, the SDK facilitates concurrent handling of multiple tasks, crucial for complex IoT applications.
 - **Development Environment Consistency**: Aligns with ESP-IDF, Espressif’s official development framework for ESP32, offering a familiar environment for those accustomed to Espressif's platforms.
-- **Flexible Build System**: Utilizes a Python-based build system over CMake and make, granting developers flexibility and precision in the compilation process.
+- **Flexible Build System**: Utilizes a Python-based build system layered over CMake and make, granting developers flexibility and precision in the compilation process.
 - **Comprehensive Development Tools**: Includes a full suite of tools, libraries, and documentation, streamlining IoT application development.
 - **Rich Libraries and APIs**: Provides extensive libraries and APIs for GPIO, UART, I2C, SPI, PWM, and more, facilitating seamless hardware interactions.
 - **WiFi Capabilities**: